Happy New Years – 2019 is here!

 Check out the local San Diego Union-Tribute article on our Battlemaster, Eric!

 San Diego Sabers is San Diego’s premier Lightsaber Training Combat group!

 Our mission is to promote and teach lightsaber combat and dueling skills by helping each other learn and grow through acceptance, respect, and a positive attitude.

 We combine aspects of kendo, wu-shu, European and Asian swordplay techniques, and other arts into our practice.
-This makes what we teach a true mixed-martial-arts discipline.
+This makes what we teach a true mixed-martial-arts discipline, that we call Saber Martial Arts.
 We help each student to determine the path that fits them best, and develop along that path as far as they want to go, whether it’s just for fun or they want to go fully competitive.